csuksangium/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\*

-Feedback 1:
+-The creativity of the video in using props as actors is good in overcoming the obstacle of working solo

-"I like the creativity in using props as actors in the video as Chanan is working solo on the project."
+-The video may not be clear initially.
+The descriptive texts in the video is needed to help clarify the purpose of the device

-Feedback 2:
+-The concept of the device is cute

-"The concept of the prototype is nice.
-However, the video may not be clear initially on my first watch through.
-The descriptive texts in the video helped clarified this, but I may not be able to follow on the device without the guidance."
+-It is unclear how the device determines what light to output.
+This can be expanded upon to help 3rd party understand

 Feedback 3: